tusharkumarshahi/taskmaster-api/docs/RBAC_Design_Document.md

 - **Least privilege by default:** Everyone starts with the minimum access required for their role.
 - **Open visibility, controlled writes:** All teams can view all APIs (to promote reuse), but can only modify what they own.
-- **Protect critical areas:** Production deployments, platform templates, and Backstage configuration are restricted to specific roles.
+- **Protect critical areas:** Platform templates, catalog governance, and Backstage configuration are restricted to specific roles.
 - **Developer experience matters:** Avoid unnecessary friction — security should feel invisible when used correctly.

 ---